Skip to main content

 Felt Weather

-Felt Weather is made by TAKE INTEREST Inc. This section covers the Felt Weather apps on iPhone, Apple Watch, and Mac and their companion surfaces.
+Felt Weather is made by Take Interest Inc. This section covers the Felt Weather apps on iPhone, Apple Watch, and Mac and their companion surfaces.

 Cross-device sync (Felt Weather 1.4 and later): starting with version 1.4, signing in keeps your saved work in step across your own devices.
 Felt stores one synced record for your account in Google's Cloud Firestore, holding your saved places (labels and map coordinates), route favorites, the route you are drafting, your future plans with their notes and reminder bookkeeping, and app preferences such as units, comfort settings, activity order, and motion settings.
 A security rule restricts that record to your signed-in account, so only you can read or write it.
 Your calendar events, live weather, current location, and location history are never part of the synced record.
 On versions before 1.4, nothing syncs and everything you save stays on the device.

 Location: location powers the live forecast and the city label.
 It is off until you enable it.
 When it is on, your device uses your location to look up local weather and name the place you are in.
-We never store your location and it is not sent to any server we operate.
+We do not store your location and it is not sent to any server we operate.
 You can turn it off any time in Settings on your device.

 Calendar: calendar access lets Felt line your day up with the forecast.
 Reads happen locally on your device.
 Any change Felt makes to your calendar happens only when you confirm it.
 Calendar access is off until you tap Connect Calendar, and you can revoke it any time in Settings on your device.